SalomePlatform/adao/doc/en/tui.rst

 **setObserver** (*Variable, Template, String, Script, Info*)
     This command allows to set an *observer* on the current or final calculation variable.
-Reference should be made to the description of the way of ':ref:`section_advanced_observer`, and to the :ref:`section_reference` to
-    know what are the observable quantities.
+Reference should be made to the description of the ':ref:`ref_observers_requirements` for their list and content, and to the :ref:`section_reference` to know what are the observable quantities.
 One defines as "*String*" the *observer* body, using a string including if necessary line breaks.
 It is recommended to use the patterns available by the argument "*Template*".
-    There exist the following simple patterns: "ValuePrinter", "ValueSeriePrinter", "ValueSaver", "ValueSerieSaver",
-    "ValuePrinterAndSaver", "ValueSeriePrinterAndSaver", "ValueGnuPlotter",
-    "ValueSerieGnuPlotter", "ValuePrinterAndGnuPlotter",
-    "ValueSeriePrinterAndGnuPlotter", "ValuePrinterSaverAndGnuPlotter",
-    "ValueSeriePrinterSaverAndGnuPlotter", "ValueMean", "ValueStandardError",
-    "ValueVariance", "ValueRMS".
-In the case of a definition as "*Script*", the file must contain only the body of the function, as  described in the way of :ref:`section_advanced_observer`.
+In the case of a definition as "*Script*", the file must contain only the body of the function, as  described in the :ref:`ref_observers_requirements`.

 Perform the calculation
 +++++++++++++++++++++++